sarl/sarl-jekyll-website/docs/official/faq/SyntaxFAQ.md

 you could generate the documentation of your SARL program with the standard javadoc tool applied on the generated Java files.

-Additionnally, you could use a specific Javadoc doclet in order to generate a documentation that follows the SARL syntax, intead of the Java syntax.
+Additionally, you could use a specific Javadoc doclet in order to generate a documentation that follows the SARL syntax, instead of the Java syntax.

 You could find details on the page dedicated to the [Maven documentation plugin](../tools/APIDocumentation.html).

 ## 13. Legal Notice